quoMC/VivaWallet-NativeCheckout-V2/README.md

-This repository contains an updated version of the Viva Payments Native Checkout v.2.0 (Unofficial) by Donfn [https://wordpress.org/plugins/donfn-viva-payments-native-checkout/].
+This repository contains an updated version of the Viva Payments Native Checkout v.2.0 (Unofficial) by Donfn.

- Native Checkout v2.0 from Viva Payments, allows merchants to accept payments natively on their ecommerce store.
-The card details are harvested natively on your site and are send to Viva Payments directly - without touching your server!
-SCA, PSD2 and 3D-Secure compatible.
+Updates include passing order details to Viva Wallet.

+== 1.4.2 ==

+Updates:

+- Failed orders now push to woo commerce orders table
+- Added error codes as admin note on failed orders